-H1: Time spent watching esports is related to time spent watching esports storytelling content
+H1: Time spent watching esports is related to time spent watching esports storytelling content H2: The scales of motivation, gameplay motivation, escapism, community and identification are related towards time spent watching esports storytelling content.

-H2: The scales of motivation, gameplay motivation, escapism, community and identification are related towards time spent watching esports storytelling content.
+H3: The scales of motivation, gameplay motivation, escapism, community and identification are related towards time spent watching esports.

 The first hypothesis is a straight forward test to uncover if people who watch esports also watch storytelling content.
 The interesting aspect in this regard, is seeing how strong the relation is between the variables and which type of content is being watched more.
 The second hypothesis contains a multitude of variables and scales.
 The main idea behind the hypothesis is to find out why people are watching esports storytelling content, whereby the time spent watching is the dependent variable and the constructed scales are the independent variables.
+The third hypothesis tests the same scales upon watching esports, although this is not the main objective of present research, it is useful for comparing results to previous research.